 Want in on this?

-Sign up for the wait list to be the first to know when we launch the Setout Backpack in a 35L size and new colors.
+Sign up for the wait list to be the first to know when we launch the Setout Backpack in recycled polyester.

 Using recycled polyesters helps us limit our dependence on raw petroleum, reduce trash in landfills, and reduce toxic emissions created by the trash disposal process.

 While Tortuga did not start as a “green” brand, as individuals, we value sustainability.
 Wherever possible, we strive marry our personal desire to create sustainable products with Tortuga’s promise to deliver high quality, comfortable, durable products to our customers.
 Our personal values are important in pushing Tortuga to be a better company.
 Our promise to you is uncompromising.

 In our new Setout bags that use recycled fabrics inside and out, we’ve improved in both our desire to build more sustainable products and our promise to you, our customers, to deliver gear that helps you travel on your terms.

 Traditionally, nylon was used as a substitute for silk due to it’s soft, lustrous feel.
 Meanwhile, polyester found a natural home in outerwear due to it’s rough, tough nature.
 Recently, the differences between nylon and polyester have become less pronounced as new nylon and polyester fibers and fabrics have been developed by researchers and scientists.